bionick7/ME46060_Optimization/report/report.typ

-// TODO: title
+#show figure.where(kind: table): set figure.caption(position: top)

 #let vv(x) = $arrow(#x)$
 #set math.vec(delim: "[")
 #set math.mat(delim: "[")
+#set heading(numbering: "1.1")

+// TODO: title

+#pagebreak()
+#set page(numbering: "1/1", number-align: right, header: grid(columns: (100%-3em, auto), [Nick Felten], [5223679]))
+#counter(page).update(1)
 #set text(size: 11pt)

-#outline()
+#outline(
+  title: [Table of contents],
+  indent: auto
+)

 = Introduction
 In order to control attitude and translation, spacecraft can make use of attitude control thrusters.
-Attitude control thrusters are small thrusters that can expell gas in a certain direction to impart a certian force at a specific point of the vehicle into a specific direction.
-Ideally, a combination of a sufficient ammount of these thrusters on specific points of the craft can provide any combination of torque and force within a certain magnitude.
+Attitude control thrusters are small thrusters that can expel gas in a certain direction to impart a certain force at a specific point of the vehicle into a specific direction.
+Ideally, a combination of a sufficient amount of these thrusters on specific points of the craft can provide any combination of torque and force within a certain magnitude.

 The purpose of this report is to find the optimal arrangement of thrusters on a certain spacecraft.
 The spacecraft in question is shown in @fig:spacecraft-render.
-This is a spacecraft design I came up causually some years ago, chosen as it provides a shape which is not to complex, but where the optimal solution is not immediatly obvious.
+This is a spacecraft design I came up casually some years ago, chosen as it provides a shape which is not to complex, but where the optimal solution is not immediately obvious.
 A thruster as shown in @fig:thruster-design is used.
 The reason for this design is the bi-directional thrust, which allows the thrust to be negative in the mathematical model, dramatically simplifying the model.
-The challenges of the optimiyation are mostly the restrictions of the thruster placement.
+The challenges of the optimization are mostly the restrictions of the thruster placement.
 The thrusters need to lie on the surface and the thrust direction needs to be parallel to the surface.

+A more rigorous formulation of the optimization problem and the model is given in @ch:problem-formulation.
+Some of the mathematical properties of the objective function, like bounds/continuity and noise are discussed in @ch:initial-problem-investigation.
+The optimization of a simplified 2D problem is discussed @ch:simp-problem and the actual optimization is discussed in @ch:true-problem.
+In @ch:results, the results of the optimization are commented on and their sensitivity is analyzed.
+The final conclusion is presented in @ch:conclusion.

-#figure(image("thruster.png", width: 40%), caption: [The concept of the thruster design])<fig:thruster-design>
+#figure(image("thruster.png", width: 40%), caption: [The concept of the thruster design, thrust can be applied in the positive or negative x-direction])<fig:thruster-design>
 #figure(image("spacecraft_render.png", width: 75%), caption: [The spacecraft in question.
 Only the surface where thruster placement is allowable is visible])<fig:spacecraft-render>

 // TODO: descriptive of optimization + Introduce spacecraft

-= Problem formulation
+= Problem formulation <ch:problem-formulation>
 The moment ($M_i$) and force ($F_i$) a single thruster imparts on the spacecraft can be written as:
 $
   vv(M)_i &= T_i (vv(r)_i times vv(d)_i) \